Cray-HPE/docs-csm/upgrade/Stage_0_Prerequisites.md

 **NOTE:** For the standard upgrade, it will not be possible to rebuild NCNs on the current, pre-upgraded CSM version after performing these steps.
 Rebuilding NCNs will become the same thing as upgrading them.

-1. If not already done, consult the `HPE Cray EX System Software Getting Started Guide`.

-    Read the `HPE Cray EX software upgrade workflow` section.
-Pay particular attention to the `HPC CSM Software Recipe` and `Cray System Management (CSM)` subsections, as well as any `NCN Personalization` subsections.

 1. Prepare the pre-boot worker NCN image customizations.

     This will ensure that the CFS configuration layers are applied to perform image customization for the worker NCNs.